-Claimants must provide evidence of their housing costs and occupation within 1 month for new claims and 14 days for a change of circumstances.
-If a claimant fails to provide evidence, support for housing costs cannot be awarded.
+Claimants must provide evidence of their housing costs and tenancy occupation within 1 month for a new claim and 14 days for a change of circumstances.

+If a claimant fails to provide evidence, the additional amount for housing cannot be awarded.